 Having storage that is right next to the changing table, at the same height, was so helpful.
 You’ll often need to be able to get to these things with one hand, and having to reach too far is just not doable.

 You can use a plastic three-drawer container to hold diapers, wipes, diaper rash cream, diaper genie inserts, baby lotion, and most importantly… toys or random items to use to distract them while you’re trying to change them.

 Organizing your baby’s clothes is a great time saver, as well as it helps you to make sure you’re seeing all their clothes, and you’re not forgetting about outfits and not getting good use out of them.

 A few helpful organization tools are these size divider rings if you plan on hanging baby clothes, or these in drawer dividers if you’re planning on storing clothes in a dresser.
 And these cute cube boxes for shoes, socks, pants, extra blankets, and all of the other random things that you can’t hang up!

 While diaper pails might seem like a waste of money, they are REALLY nice to have.
 Diaper genies are convenient, and the container itself is rarely cheap.

-There are so many things to fill your nursery with, but sadly… a lot of the important ones you don’t realize you need until you need it.
+There are so many things to fill your nursery with, but sadly… a lot of the important ones you don’t realize you need until you need them.
 What are some things you feel were super beneficial to your baby’s nursery?
 We would love to add your ideas to our nursery checklist!

-If you found this article helpful, we’d love if you’d help us out by doing any of the following:
+If you found this article helpful, we’d love it if you’d help us out by doing any of the following: